thebyrd/99problems/README.md

 12. Where do I go to hear others' life stories?
 I don't want to wade throughvideos and snippets of text and piece together their lives.
 I'm referring to people I'm not currently buddy buddy with.
 13. I hate gaps in between projects.
 14. In trying to get closer to patient medical records, the medical industry feels a reluctance, hindering my efforts to help them.
 Perhaps if there was a medical info data warehouse that provided doctors with the real-time status of community health, as well as analytics / trends on their own patients, they would be willing to share.
 There's a nice network effect here, too.
+15. Getting advice from experts.
+Sometimes I'd rather hear from someone than endlessly search google for answers.
+16. I want to know what someone else's "feed" looks like.
+Their social media experience.
+17. Managing my finances / understanding what things I should do based on my income, activity, etc. Would be cool if it hooked into your Foursquare/Facebook/Twitter.
+Understood you and your behavior, made suggestions in accordance.
+I don't invest much, just save, that needs to change.
+18. Augment habits.